Probely/farcaster-onprem-agent/README.md

 **Least privilege**

-* Services are containerized and run with the least required privileges.
+* Services are containerized and run with least privileges.
 * The Agent is built around
 [Zero Trust Networks](https://www.oreilly.com/library/view/zero-trust-networks/9781491962183/)
 design principles.
 All traffic is end-to-end encrypted between agents.
 Even inside Probely's "internal" networks.
-* The Agent has been hardened in several ways, from hardened kernel settings to proper cryptographic algorithms choices, that meet modern security recommendations.
+* The Agent has been hardened in several ways, from choosing memory-safe languages (e.g. Go and Rust) to modern, recommended, cryptographic algorithms.
-* Probely has no administrative access to the Agent (e.g. root access on the Agent Virtual Machine).
+* Probely has no administrative access to the Agent running on your infrastructure
-* You can define custom firewall rules, and network access can be further restricted.
 * The Agent does not listen on any public Internet port, reducing its attack surface.
 Instead, it creates an outbound connection to Probely’s network.

 **Simplicity**